Zodiac with Greenland Explorer cruise travelers peeks through a hole in an a large blue iceberg in calm sea under cloudy skies.

 The Wild East

-Set out for the wild fjords of the uninhabited east coast, one of which is Lindenow Fjord, also known by its Greenlandic name, Kangerlussuatsiaq.
-Thousands of years ago, groups of paleo Inuit hunters and fishermen made their home in these isolated fjords, living off the land and surviving mostly on the resources the sea provided, before European explorers and the subsequent establishment of settlements prompted one of the biggest waves of migration in Greenland.
-Traces of these once proud peoples can still be found today against the backdrop of cascading glaciers and steep–walled mountains.
+As you approach and arrive in Greenland, the first natural features you’ll see will be the towering steep-walled fjords and hanging glaciers.
+Explore the uninhabited east coast.
+This area offers opportunities for wildlife sightings, including the possibility of polar bears and humpback whales.
+Activities include heli-landings, hiking, paddle excursions, Zodiac cruises and shore landings in this remote, ice-laden landscape of tumbling glaciers, alpine vistas and wildlife.
+Set out for the wild fjords of the uninhabited east coast, one of which is Lindenow Fjord, also known by its Greenlandic name, Kangerlussuaq.
+Thousands of years ago, groups of Paleo Inuit hunters and fishermen made their home in these isolated fjords, living off the land and surviving mostly on the resources provided by the sea—long before the arrival of European explorers and successive waves of migration prompted mass settlements.
+Traces of these early inhabitants can be found today against the backdrop of cascading glaciers and steep-walled mountains.

-These fjords are frequented by marine mammals.
-Rare sightings of polar bears are possible, as they drift down from the north on sea ice floes propelled by the East–Greenland current.
+The fjords are where you can observe plenty of wildlife, especially marine mammals.
+Rare sightings of polar bears are also possible as they drift down from the north on sea ice floes propelled by the East-Greenland current.
 Humpback whales are often sighted when entering fjords as the shallowing seas bring an upwelling of nutrients to the surface.
-While you keep your eyes peeled for wildlife, the magnificent alpine terrain invites you to explore by sea, land and air to immerse completely in the remote icescapes of the region.
-The wild east is ideal for heli landings and hiking, paddle excursions, Zodiac cruises and shore landings.
+While you keep your eyes peeled for wildlife, the magnificent alpine terrain invites you to explore by sea, land and air to immerse yourself completely in the remote icescapes of the region.
+The wild east is ideal for heli landings, paddle excursions, hiking, Zodiac cruises and shore landings.

 Accommodations